 Hanna from RebelBetting

-Hanna works with customer support and relations.
-Making sure every customer is as happy as can be is always her top priority, as well as educating them on how to make money on sports.
+Hanna works with building relations.
+And boy does she love it!
+She loves forging strong partnerships with businesses and creating genuine relationships with customers.
+Making sure everyone is as happy as can be is always her top priority, as well as educating them on how to maximise their sports betting profits.
 She has graduated as a Journalist.